psiberx/cp2077-codeware/wiki/Home.md

 }
 ```

-Provider can also track locale changes and notify other components:
+Provider can also track language changes and notify other components:

 ```swift
 public class LocalizationProvider extends ModLocalizationProvider {